California State University, Monterey Bay: Campus

 The university's goal is to be carbon neutral by 2030, with a solar array, installed in 2010, currently meeting 16 percent of the university's needs.

 Additionally, the university's Dining Commons were awarded LEED Silver certification in 2011.
 The Dining Commons were designed to include water efficiency and natural and energy-efficient lighting.

 Residence Halls

 CSUMB offers housing in many areas around campus.
 On the main campus there are eight residence halls each renovated Army barracks.
 Willet, Cypress, Manzanita, Asilomar, Yarrow, Avocet, Tortuga, and Sanderling Halls surround the main quad on campus.
 Pinnacles and Vineyard Suites as well as Strawberry Apartments make up North Quad on the north end of campus.
+North Quad opened after construction finished in December 2005.
 In fall of 2015, the university opened three new residence halls, called Promontory, all of which offering apartment size dormitories.

 Tanimura & Antle Family Memorial Library

 The Tanimura & Antle Family Memorial Library has 136151 sqft of floor space.
 It is located at Divarty and Fifth streets, and diagonally across from the Chapman Science Center.
 A roundabout sits between the library and the science building.
 The Tanimura & Antle Family Memorial Library is certified LEED Silver and has been cited for a range of sustainable design strategies from daylighting and low-energy use to healthy carpets, water conservation, and high-recycled content materials.

 Aside from being the largest building on the CSUMB campus, it is the greenest in terms of energy usage.
 Up to 30% less electricity is needed, for example, because of floor-to-ceiling glass walls that let in natural light.
 Additionally, ventilation techniques operate through the floor instead of the ceiling, allowing cooler air to travel a lesser distance.
 The light let in from the atrium is indirect rather than direct sunlight.